edgarpf/aws-csaa-tips/README.md

 ## CloudWatch

+- Volume status checks are automated tests that run every 5 minutes and return a pass or fail status.

+  *If all checks pass, the status of the volume is ok.
+  * If a check fails, the status of the volume is impaired.
+  * If the status is insufficient-data, the checks may still be in progress on the volume.

 - CloudWatch has available Amazon EC2 Metrics for you to use for monitoring CPU utilization, Network utilization, Disk performance and Disk Reads/Writes.
 In case that you need to monitor the below items, you need to prepare a custom metric using a Perl or other shell script, as there are no ready to use metrics for these:

    * Memory utilization